ArshiAAkhavan/ansible/cassandra/README.md

 there are two key variable set that needs to be set in this playe book

-1)cassandra-hosts.txt wich contains the informations about nodes IP_address, dataCenter, rack, and the seed nodes
+1) cassandra-hosts.txt wich contains the informations about nodes IP_address, dataCenter, rack, and the seed nodes

-2)roles/config/vars/main.yml witch contains the cluster information such as cluster name and ...
+2) roles/config/vars/main.yml witch contains the cluster information such as cluster name and ...

 Dependencies
 ------------